core-wg/draft-dns-over-coap/draft-ietf-core-dns-over-coap.md

   or by setting the Uri-Host option on each request.
 - For each element in the CBOR sequence of the "docpath" SvcParam value, a Uri-Path option MUST be added to the request.
 - If the request constructed this way receives a response, the same SVCB record MUST be used for construction of future DoC queries.
-  If not, or if the endpoint becomes unreachable, the algorithm SHOULD be repeated with the SVCB record with the next highest priority.
+  If not, or if the endpoint becomes unreachable, the algorithm repeats with the SVCB RR or DNR Encrypted DNS option with the next highest Service Priority as a fallback (see {{Sections 2.4.1 and 3 of -svcb}}).

 A more generalized construction algorithm for any CoAP request can be found in {{-transport-indication}}.